HaoZeke/grimoire/src/content/sem-vii/petrolSyllabus.md

         + Solvent precipitation
         + Air blowing

-### Specifics
+### Specific Figures

-These 16 topics are from @prasad2017petroleum and have been earmarked for importance.
+These 16 flowsheets and their theory are from @prasad2017petroleum and have been earmarked for importance.

 * Atmospheric Distillation of Crude Oil
     - Page 183